 Parkinson’s disease can impact anyone, but according to a 1990 study by the University of California Los Angeles (UCLA), men are approximately 1.5 times more likely to develop the disease than women.
-The simple-yet-not-so-simple has to do with a particular protein known as the sex-determining region Y (SRY) which is present only in men.
-Though the most commonly known symptom of Parkinson’s disease is tremor, Parkinson’s may also cause sexual side effects in men, specifically erectile dysfunction (ED).
-Overall, around 1 million people are affected by the disease nationwide and the likelihood of developing the condition increases with age.
+The simple-yet-not-so-simple has to do with a particular protein known as the sex-determining region Y (SRY), which is present only in men.
+Though the most commonly known symptom of Parkinson’s disease is tremor, Parkinson’s may also cause erectile dysfunction (ED) in men.
+Around 1 million people are affected by the disease nationwide, and the likelihood of developing the condition increases with age.

 The SRY Gene and It’s Link to Parkinson’s

-The link between Parkinson’s and male patients is centered around a male-specific protein called SRY.
-The SRY gene is passed from fathers to sons on the Y chromosome, making the embryos male.
+Why is Parkinson’s disease more common in men?
+The answer is in a hereditary gene.
+The link between Parkinson’s and men is based around a male-specific protein called SRY.
+The SRY gene is passed from father to sons on the Y chromosome, making the embryos male.

-This gene is formed in the testes, and can likewise found in the same brain region that is targeted by Parkinson’s disease.
-This region, called the substantia nigra, is one of two primary parts of the brain that produce dopamine.
+This gene is formed in the testes, and can also be found in the same brain region targeted by Parkinson’s disease.
+Known medically as the substantia nigra, this area one of two primary places the brain produces dopamine.
 According to the UCLA study, the SRY gene “contributes to the control of physical movement, a fundamental brain function.”

 Dopamine, meanwhile, is the chemical released by nerve cells that sends signals to other nerves throughout the body.
-Dopamine controls a variety of bodily functions, including feeling and functionalities such as pleasure, preservation, compulsion, and motor function.
+Dopamine controls a variety of bodily functions, including feelings and functionalities like pleasure, preservation, compulsion, and motor function.

-Parkinson’s attacks and eventual deterioration of the substantia nigra reduce the amounts of SRY and, in turn, cripple the brain’s ability to regulate movements, causing tremors, shaking, and Bradykinesia (slowness in movement).
+If left untreated, Parkinson’s attacks on the substantia nigra can deteriorate SRY and cripple the brain’s ability to regulate movements, eventually causing tremors, shaking, and Bradykinesia (slowness in movement).
 The study furthermore concluded that men with low levels of SRY may be at greater risk of developing the disease.

 Parkinson’s, the Nervous System, and ED

 In addition to its impacts on motor function, Parkinson’s can also cause erectile dysfunction in men.
-When a man becomes sexually aroused, it’s because his brain is sending signals to dilate blood vessels in his private.
-Because Parkinson’s disrupts the nervous system, those very signals being sent to the corresponding blood vessels are effectively short-circuited.
+When a man becomes sexually aroused his brain sends signals to dilate the blood vessels in his private, causing an erection.
+Unfortunately, because Parkinson’s disrupts the nervous system, those very signals used to control male sexual function may get short-circuited.

 Sandyside Senior Living: Men’s Parkinson’s Care Specialists

-Sandyside Senior Living and our team of certified healthcare professionals help ensure that individuals impacted are always getting the proper care and encourage they need to keep fighting.
-From prescription administration, regular access to physicians, and even engaging exercise programs, Sandyside Senior Living provides the best, round-the-clock care that you can ask for right in your backyard in White Lake, MI.
+Here at Sandyside Senior Living, our team of certified healthcare professionals ensure that individuals impacted by Parkinson’s are getting the high quality care and the encouragement they need to keep fighting.
+From prescription administration, regular access to physicians, and even engaging exercise programs, Sandyside Senior Living provides the exceptional, round-the-clock care that you can ask for right in your backyard in White Lake, MI.